What is the purpose of the collaborative program?

 When do I become eligible for transfer from EGSC to Augusta University?

 Following the completion of 30 credit hours in the program, those with a cumulative Grade Point Average of 2.3 or higher can opt to transfer into a bachelor’s degree program at Augusta University.
+Capacity-limited Allied Health Science programs have additional admissions requirements that students should research, as applicable to their interests.

 How do I apply to attend EGSC Augusta?